abhixpatel/Python-Learning/README.md

 # Python-Learning
-I am learning Python and will document practice files in this Repo. & I am planning to solve Striver's A@Z sheet in Python
+I am learning Python and will add the projects i will make while lesarning in this repository.